Environment Parity Strategies for Zero-Downtime Schema Migrations

 WHERE user_id NOT IN (SELECT id FROM users);

--- COMMIT only if COUNT = 0
+-- COMMIT only if orphaned = 0; otherwise ROLLBACK and investigate.

 COMMIT;